OI-wiki/i18n/docs/search/opt.md

 ## Pruning methods

-There are three most commonly used pruning: memory search, optimal pruning, and feasible pruning.
+There are three most commonly used pruning: memorized search, optimal pruning, and feasible pruning.

-### Memoization search
+### Memorized search

 Because the same input value in search often has the same solution, we can use an array to memorize, see [memoization search](../dp/memo.md) for details.